0PandaDEV/Qopy/README.md

 > \[!TIP]
 >
-> If you are interested in contributing code, feel free to check out our GitHub [Issues](https://github.com/0pandadev/Qopy/issues).
+> If you are interested in contributing code, feel free to check out the [Issues](https://github.com/0pandadev/Qopy/issues) section.

 ## 🔨 Building for production